Mandurah Magic

 Mandurah Magic is an NBL1 West club based in Mandurah, Western Australia.
 The club fields a team in both the Men's and Women's NBL1 West.
 The club is a division of Mandurah Basketball Association (MBA), the major administrative basketball organisation in the region.
 The Magic play their home games at Mandurah Aquatic & Recreation Centre.

 Club history

-Mandurah Basketball's roots date back to 1957.
+Background

-The Mandurah/Peel region was represented in the State Basketball League (SBL) for the first time in 1990 in the form of a men's team known as the Kanyana Kings.
-The Kings saw immediate success in their first season with forward Vince Kelley and centre Carl Gonder leading them to a second-place finish and a 20–6 record.
-This inaugural season is still the most successful campaign in the history of the men's team, with the team having failed to finish second or higher or set such a win–loss record since.
-The Kanyana name was dropped in 1994 before a full rebrand to the Magic took place in 1996 alongside the inclusion of a women's team.
+Mandurah Basketball Association (MBA) was established in 1957.
+In 1983, MBA moved into the Mandurah Aquatic & Recreation Centre following the stadium's completion of four new courts.